nzakas/understandinges6/manuscript/02-Functions.md

 In this code, `doSomething()` has a `name` property equal to `"doSomething"` because it's a function declaration.
 The anonymous function expression `doAnotherThing()` has a `name` of `"doAnotherThing"` due to the variable to which it is assigned.

-While function declarations and function expressions as in the last example are easy to find an appropiate name for, ECMAScript 6 goes further to ensure that all functions have appropriate names:
+While appropriate names for function declarations and function expressions, as in the last example, are easy to find, ECMAScript 6 goes further to ensure that all functions have appropriate names:

 ```js
 var doSomething = function doSomethingElse() {